anyshpm/docker-hass/docs/AUTO_UPDATE.md

 ### Notifications
 - 📧 GitHub issue created for each update
+- 📧 Email notification sent to repository owner when PR is created
 - 🏷️ Release tags created automatically
 - 📝 Detailed commit messages with changelog links